Divorce Settlements Are Not Set In Stone

 Divorce settlements may seem to have long-term consequences, but as the years go by, changes in your life could justify modifying their terms.
 The process involves filing a motion to modify the order with the court that issued it.
 Terms that apply to physical or legal child custody, child support, visitation or alimony could potentially be altered.

-In New Jersey, modifying the terms of a marital settlement agreement (MSA) is a structured and often complex process.
+In New Jersey, modifying the terms of an MSA is a structured and often complex process.
 It is essential to understand the steps involved to help know what to expect.
-Here is the process of marital properties settlement modification:
+Here is the process of marital property settlement modification:

 - Court review: Once you have filed the motion, the court does a comprehensive review.
 This requires you to submit detailed evidence supporting the claimed changes in circumstances.
 For example, if the request involves changes related to retirement accounts or financial documents, statements need to be provided to justify the modification.
 The court’s objective is to make any adjustments to the MSA fair and just, helping avoid personal divorce complaints from either party.